Monsieur Hemlock Marreau and his associates

 Cornwall is the setting for the eighth play The Tregalleon Inheritance, where Gwendolyn has been invited to an old manor house for the reading of a will - that of a relation she did not realise even existed.
 Strange sounds and even stranger people are waiting to greet her !
 The local legend of "Moon-gnashers" causes fear - and the late Sir Crispin had some very unusual hobbies.

 The ninth instalment, Marreau and the Terror of Tring finds Marreau and his friends trying to discover the truth behind what appears to be Vampire attacks !
 The population of the quiet country town of Tring have been terrified by a mysterious creature which has already claimed four lives ... and hasn't finished yet.

 The tenth outing for Marreau, Marreau and the Grey Dagger finds our hero once again clashing swords (metaphorically) with his bête noir, Professor Maurice Hearty; who is planning to frame and discredit Marreau while everyone is searching for the fabulously valuable "Grey Dagger" of the title.

-Marreau is planning to return in Marreau and the Trilobite of Rheims
+Marreau returns in Marreau and the Killer Rabbit originally entitled Marreau and the Trilobite of Rheims

 Two other characters regularly crop up in nearly all the Marreaus.
 Doctor Protheroe, who was having an affair with - and later married - Edward's sister Jane in the original play.
 The other is Farmer, a bumbling rustic policeman who gained swift promotion on the back of Marreau's successes until one fateful day when he arrested someone he really shouldn't have ....